 The lab group spans a range of interests in modern and ancient sediment transport systems.
 The following are a selection of current research topics we are working on, or are interested in pursuing.
 If you have interests in these topics, I encourage you to contact me about student opportunities or collaboration possibilities.

-Grain size fining along delta fronts (Sarah Noel, current M.S. student project, funded by the American Chemical Society)
+Grain size fining along delta fronts (Sarah Noel, current M.S. student, and Miranda Brengartner, current undergraduate researcher project, American Chemical Society PRF# 60151-DNI8)

 Sediment transport dynamics and channel levee construction (Myk Amos, current M.S. student project)

 Precambrian river and and basin dynamics, primarily in North American Cordilleran stratigraphic sequences.